Humanoid Motion Capture

 PyTorch

 We have more control over the PyTorch model.
 It has its own implementation of dataset and model definition, located inside utils.py.
-What is specific about using PyTorch is the possibility to use Optuna as a hyperparameter optimization tool.
+What is specific about using PyTorch has the possibility to use Optuna is a hyperparameter optimization tool.
 This tool helps find the best suitable set of hyperparameters given its training data.
-AutoGluon has its own internal optimization; thus we only use Optuna for PyTorch.

 • Input Layer: 33 MediaPipe pose landmarks for each camera (x, y, z coordinates).